maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![Hand pick video driver](images/video-3handpick.png)

-- The list of matching hardware is empty, but we need to select "Show all hardware".
+- The list of matching hardware is empty, but we need to select "Show all hardware", so that we can select XGA.

   ![Hand pick video driver](images/video-4allhw.png)